DanielLiu1123/httpexchange-spring-boot-starter/README.md

 If you have experiences with `Spring Cloud OpenFeign`, you will find that the usage is very similar.

-`httpexhange-spring-boot-starter` will auto scan the `@HttpExchange` annotated interfaces and create the corresponding beans.
+`httpexhange-spring-boot-starter` will automatically scan the interfaces annotated with `@HttpExchange` and create the corresponding beans.

 ## Core Features

-- Auto scan `@HttpExchange` annotated interfaces and create the corresponding beans.
+- Automatically scan interfaces annotated with @HttpExchange and create corresponding beans.

-  All you need to do is to add `@EnableExchangeClients` annotation to your main class.
+  All you need to do is add the @EnableExchangeClients annotation to your main class.

 - Support url variables.